-These soft and fluffy dinner rolls are full of buttery goodness.
+Buttery Dinner Rolls are soft and fluffy and full of buttery goodness.
 From start to finish, they take less than 3 hours to make, with the bread machine doing most of the work.
 In addition, the dough is a dream to work with.
-These dinner rolls are incredible on their own with a pat of butter, and amazing wrapped around a piece of leftover ham!
+These dinner rolls are incredible on their own with a pat of butter, and amazing wrapped around a piece of leftover turkey!

 The Master Taste Tester was actually a bit horrified when he saw me making these rolls.
 The reason was that he felt that my french bread rolls were about as good as they get.
 However, one bite, and he relented that I could make these rolls again!

 Making the Buttery Dinner Rolls:

 I used the following ingredients for these Buttery Dinner Rolls: Milk, unsalted butter, egg, sugar, salt, bread flour, and instant yeast.